wacaine/dcl-smart-items-ce/tools-ce/README.md

 | End Action Position                               | Will track the item/player based its future/end position if that item/player is in motion.
 If not in motion this has the same effect as "Current Position".
 It will be  straight path towards this point.  |
 | Follow                               | Will track the item/player based on its position at that moment in time.
 It will auto correct as the tracked item moves.
 This will produce a curved path |

 ## Multiplayer Support

 Listed here are modes/params that I have not thoroughly tested for multi player syncability

-* Repeat Types: Absolute, Relative, Mirror.
-None should be fine
 * Target Tracking Types: Follow.
 Current Position/En Action Position should be fine
 * Scene Add/Remove - while an item is removed from the scene it will not recieve updates to item syncing